ioannamanolopoulou/ioannamanolopoulou.github.io/_pages/research.md

 * A. Heath, I. Manolopoulou and G. Baio, [Estimating the Expected Value of Sample Information across Different Sample Sizes using Moment Matching and Non-Linear Regression.](https://arxiv.org/abs/1804.09590)

+## Bayesian modelling in retail analytics
+I've had a long-standing collaboration with [dunnhumby ltd](https://www.dunnhumby.com/) where our first few projects focused on developing models for the sales of slow-moving goods using Bayesian hierarchical self-exciting processes, as well as characterising differences in the competitive behaviour of different product groups.

+This was joint work with my former PhD student [James Pitkin](https://www.linkedin.com/in/james-pitkin-49693a33/?originalSubdomain=uk) and collaborators [Gordon Ross](https://www.maths.ed.ac.uk/school-of-mathematics/people/a-z?person=593),  [Rosie Prior](https://www.linkedin.com/in/rosie-prior-96275024/) and [Jason O'Sullivan](https://www.linkedin.com/in/jason-o-sullivan/?originalSubdomain=uk).

+* J. Pitkin, G. Ross and I. Manolopoulou, [Dirichlet Process Mixtures of Order Statistics with Applications to Retail Analytics](https://arxiv.org/abs/1805.05671).
+* J. Pitkin, I. Manolopoulou and G. Ross, [Bayesian hierarchical modelling of sparse count processes in retail analytics](https://arxiv.org/abs/1805.05657).

 ## Diffusion modelling

 I have used diffusion models to describe trajectories of various organisms.
-This work was motivated by immune cell data collected by 2-photon microscopy from inside the lymphnode of a live mouse.
-The cells were tracked in 3 dimensions over time and the scientific interest lay in understanding the structure of the motion and whether it is completely random.
-This was joint work with Mike West, Melanie Matheu and Mike Cahalan.
-You can find more information in our paper.
-I have since also used similar methods to describe the motion of dictyostelium cells.
+This work was motivated by immune cell data collected by 2-photon microscopy from inside the lymphnode of a live mouse, but was later extended to capture patterns of animal movement using Bayesian non-parametric diffusion models.

-More recently I worked on modelling animal movement using diffusion processes with Yvo Pokern and Tjun-Yee Hoh using Bayesian non-parametric methods.
+This was joint work with [Mike West](https://www2.stat.duke.edu/~mw/), [Melanie Matheu](https://www.linkedin.com/in/melaniematheu/) and [Mike Cahalan](http://www.immunology.uci.edu/profiles/cahalan-michael.asp), and more recently  with [Yvo Pokern](https://www.ucl.ac.uk/statistics/people/yvopokern) and [Tjun-Yee Hoh](https://people.maths.bris.ac.uk/~ea19261/index.html).